jonnor/random/sustainability/microhouse.md

 the energy used.
 If energy costs are available, can calculate the costs.
 Should compare this to the national/regional average, and report relative gains:
 Time saved, energy saved and money saved.

-For extra gamification, can track progress until the device is paid back.
+Can also track cumulative benefits, progress until device is paid back.

-When paid back, offer to share on social media.
-And give user a 2 coupons for NN % off that can be given away 'recommend to friend'.
-After paid back, show how much money saved cumulative.
+Commercial alternatives exist, but none that seem to have this desired (and quite opinionated) workflow?
+Makes sense to tailor to personal needs, keeping it minimal.

 Inefficiencies of conventional showering